hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-``Set-Cookie`` headers from your remote schema servers are sent back to the client over HTTP transport. **Over websocket transport there exists no means to send headers after a query/mutation and hence ``Set-Cookie`` headers are not sent to the client.** Use HTTP transport if your remote servers set cookies.
+``Set-Cookie`` headers from your remote schema servers are sent back to the client over HTTP transport. **Over websocket transport there exists no means of sending headers after a query/mutation and hence the ``Set-Cookie`` headers are not sent to the client.** Use HTTP transport if your remote servers set cookies.